New Jersey Whistleblower Attorney- Client Reviews

-The lawyers at our firm have been recognized by some of the most prestigious organizations in the legal profession, including Super Lawyers, Multi-Million Dollar Advocates Forum and The National Trial Lawyers, Top 100 Trial Lawyers.
+The lawyers at our firm have been recognized by some of the most prestigious organizations in the legal profession, including the Multi-Million Dollar Advocates Forum.
 James S. Lynch is also on the Executive Board of the New Jersey Association for Justice.

 Our New Jersey whistleblower attorneys offer a free, no obligation legal consultation to discuss your claim.

 Call our New Jersey whistleblower attorneys right now at (800) 518-0508 .

 There are many reasons why it is a good idea to hire a reputable New Jersey whistleblower attorney to help you with your claim.
 An experienced lawyer can:

 - Review your claim to determine if you have a case – Our attorneys are prepared to carefully analyze your claim to determine if your coworkers’ actions constitute a violation of the U.S. False Claims Act (FCA) or the New Jersey False Claims Act.
 We have a detailed understanding of these laws and their guidelines on illegal activity.
 We will only advise you to move forward if we think it is in your best interest.